ASIA MARKETS: Hong Kong Leads Slight Asian Market Gains

 ADVERTISEMENT

-Elsewhere in the region, South Korea's Kospi rose 0.4%, Taiwan's Taiex gained 0.8%, while Australia's S&P/ASX 200 reversed early weakness to end up 0.1%, lifted by gains in mining stocks.
+Elsewhere in the region, South Korea's Kospi was up 0.6%, Taiwan's Taiex gained 0.6%, while Australia's S&P/ASX 200 reversed early weakness to trade up 0.2%, lifted by gains in mining stocks.

-Among large Australian mining companies, Rio Tinto (RIO) and BHP Billiton (BHP.AU) gained 3.1% and 2.2%.
+Of the large Australian mining companies -- including Resolute Mining (RSG.AU) , Rio Tinto (RIO) and BHP Billiton (BHP.AU) -- gains were between 1% and 2%.

-Meanwhile, Japan's Nikkei Stock Average fell 0.4% despite the U.S. dollar's recovery against the yen in Asian trade.
+Meanwhile, Japan's Nikkei Stock Average slid 0.1%, moving within a tight 65-point range despite the U.S. dollar's recovery against the yen in Asian trade.
 The dollar was last at Yen109.19, up 0.2%.

 In Hong Kong, Macau-related casino stocks were broadly lower, as Typhoon Hato's direct hit on the gambling hub led to flooding and widespread power outages, disrupting operations at many casinos and hotels.